UMM-CSci-3412-F25/lab-7-rust-thatcheryep/README.md

 ## Palindromes
 Please recall the C version of [palindromes](https://github.com/UMM-CSci-Systems/C-strings-and-memory-management?tab=readme-ov-file#fixing-palindromes) and start writing a Rust version of palindromes that uses a similar reverse function.
 Please run your Rust code and submit both the code and the screenshots of the results.

+### Fixing palindromes

+Look back to the previous lab written in C code to refresh your memory about how this worked in C. In the `palindrome` directory you will write code in Rust to determine if a string is a palindrome (you can either create `palindrome.rs` or write the code in `main.rs` in the palindrome directory.
+Your code will check for palindromes and (instead of doing the more obvious thing of returning a boolean) return the string "Yes" or "No" (like the code in the C Strings and Memory Management lab).
+You should run the program with a variety of input strings to test that the `palindrome` function behaves appropriately on a variety of examples.

 ## Creating memory leaks in Rust (Extra Credit)
 Will memory-safe programming language Rust have a memory leak issue?
 This task aims to motivate students to [create memory leaks by making cycles with reference counting](https://doc.rust-lang.org/book/ch15-06-reference-cycles.html).
 Please run your Rust code and submit both the code and the screenshots of the results.